Naneum Ridge State Forest

 Washington State Parks now manages the entire trail from Beverly to the Idaho border as the Palouse to Cascade Trail (formerly known as the Iron Horse Trail).

 A permit is now required for this section of the trail.
-Get more information and the online application here.
 Please note that the Milwaukee Road Corridor is closed between Beverly and Smyrna due to a fire-damaged trestle over Crab Creek.

 Other tips for your visit